 Ultimately how you choose to invest your money should come down to your own financial priorities and your individual risk appetite.
-Direct lending can form part of a well-balanced and diversified portfolio; however, if you do decide to allocate some of your money into alternative options such as direct lending and P2P lending, then make sure you are not swayed by returns alone - factor risk into any investment decision and ensure you understand and are comfortable with the level of risk you are taking.
+Direct lending can form part of a well-balanced and diversified portfolio; however, if you do decide to allocate some of your money into alternative investments such as direct lending and P2P lending, then make sure you are not swayed by returns alone - factor risk into any investment decision and ensure you understand and are comfortable with the level of risk you are taking.

 *Warning: nothing in this article should be construed as advice.
 Your capital is at risk.

-Through hours of in-depth research, face-to-face meetings, and a robust due diligence process, our experienced investment team only approves a select number of lending partners and P2P platforms to work with.
+Through hours of in-depth research, face-to-face meetings, and a robust due diligence process, our experienced investment team only approves a select number of property-backed lending partners and P2P platforms to work with.
 In fact, although we’ve reviewed over 100 potential lending partners, we have only approved 33 to-date.